basementbbq/deepsigndocs/source/index.html.md

 ---
-title: API Reference
+title: DeepSign API Reference

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
   - shell
-  - ruby
+  - java
-  - python
+  - csharp
-  - javascript
+  - http

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>